schuti/ibrutinib_swath.R/README.md

 6. Run the code.

 ## Tutorial
-A tutorial based on the R_Notebook_ibrutinib_swath.Rmd is available - see the tutorial.pdf file for details
+A tutorial based on the R_Notebook_ibrutinib_swath.Rmd is available - see the Tutorial.pdf file for details

 ## Author
 Somchai Chutipongtanate